 In macrobiotics, health is constantly moving and changing.
 If we stay stagnant then we are moving towards illness instead of health.
-At Strengthening Health Institute (SHI), we teach students about the five transformations to help them be able to adjust to the changes of energy in the seasons, environment and balance yin yang.
+At SHI Macrobiotics, a macrobiotic institute, we teach students about the five transformations to help them be able to adjust to the changes of energy in the seasons, environment and balance yin yang.
 If we keep transforming our habits to follow the natural cycles, like moon cycle, around us then we will continuously be healthy and emotionally strong.

 What is the five transformations and moon cycle?